Sublim1ng/Designing-a-DSI-Social-Network-Database-in-Neo4j/README.md

 position: The job title or current position of the user. <br>
 interests: A list of user interests in the data science field. <br>
 *Rationale:*  <br>
-Users are the most important part of a social network, my User node captures the basic personal information of users.
+Users are the most important part of a social network, my User node captures the basic personal information of users. <br>
 <br>
 **Post:** <br>
 *properties:* <br>